Guan-Erjia/slate-vue3/docs/pages/introduction/get-start.md

 1. ✍️ markdown-shortcuts
 2. 🔨 code-highlighting
 3. 🚀 collaborative-editing
-4. 🎤 sing, jump, rap, basketball...... [click and see more example](/slate-vue3/examples/rich-text)
+4. 🎤 sing, dance, rap, basketball...... [click and see more example](/slate-vue3/examples/rich-text)

 ⠀⠀⠀⠀⠰⢷⢿⠄
 ⠀⠀⠀⠀⠀⣼⣷⣄